Updated: January 2021.

 The information below provides background for web site visitors that may be interested in assisting CHRISTWORKS MINISTRIES projects in terms of praying, giving, or going.
 If you want to by-pass this information and contribute to ministry projects directly, click here.

 We always welcome prayer.
 If you would pray for our concerns, we would be delighted.
 Our practical and spiritual works require decisions all the time, so having direction from the Holy Spirit, whether through prayer, the scriptures, a direct leading, or circumstance, is helpful.
 People-related concerns are nearly always at the top of our prayer list, which includes ourselves, because keeping ourselves as well as making or encouraging others are fundamental.
-After this, practical needs (such as material and finances for project work) are important.
+After this, financial needs to support project work are important.
 We update prayer concerns periodically although the top items mentioned in the first paragraph stay constant.
 Thank you for your participation.

 CONSTANT PRAYER NEED: